Certificate management in Zowe API Mediation Layer

 Generate a keystore and truststore for a new service on z/OS

-You can generate a keystore and truststore for a new service by calling the
+You can generate a keystore and truststore for a new service using the local CA in the keystore directory.

-specifies repository of security certificates plus corresponding private keys.
+Specifies the repository of security certificates plus the corresponding private keys.
 The

 <keystore_path>is the path excluding the extension to the keystore that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with the